 4. Nulaxy Bluetooth Car FM Transmitter

-The first two products on our list can work exclusively with cars that have stereos with an AUX input.
+Some of the products on our list only work with cars that have stereos with an AUX input.
 But what if your car doesn’t have one?
 Then, an FM transmitter might do the job, as every car stereo has an FM antenna built-in.

 The Nulaxy Bluetooth Car FM Transmitter connects to your phone via Bluetooth and then sends the signal to your stereo via an FM frequency.
 Don’t worry – you can choose the frequency on the transmitter, so it doesn’t interfere with the FM radios in that area.
 If it does interfere with some FM stations while you’re traveling, just change it to another frequency.